How to Make Your Own Hot Sauce – Non-Fermented

 Also Read: Homemade Cayenne Pepper & Hot Pepper Flakes, Pickled Hot Peppers, Bacon Wrapped Jalapeno Poppers

-With this easy homemade hot sauce, you chop, cook, add vinegar, blend, strain and bottle your hot sauce.
+With this easy non-fermented hot sauce, you chop, cook, blend, strain and bottle your hot sauce.
 You’ll be done within an hour or less.
-The result is a thin, smooth Louisiana style hot sauce that is similar to Frank’s Hot Sauce or Sriracha.
+The result is a thin, smooth Louisiana style hot sauce similar to Frank’s Red Hot Sauce or Sriracha.
+Make it as hot as you like!

 Difference Between Fermented and Non-Fermented Hot Sauce